 Piazza del Duomo is another beautiful spot in Florence to visit during the Christmas period, with a giant Christmas tree and a life-sized Nativity scene sat beneath the magnificent Duomo di Firenze (Cathedral of Santa Maria del Fiore).
 If you thought Florence was spectacular in summer, wait until you see it under a cloud of Christmas.

-Florence Christmas Markets open 28th November to 21st December 2018.
+Florence Christmas Markets usually open late November to just before Christmas Day.

 Naples Christmas Market